Group of Prof. Davide Scaramuzza at University of Zurich wins 2017 Misha Mahowald Prize for Neuromorphic Engineering

 Misha Mahowald, for whom the prize is named, was a charismatic, talented and influential pioneer of neuromorphic engineering whose creative life unfortunately ended prematurely.
 Nevertheless, her novel designs of brain-inspired CMOS VLSI circuits for vision and computation have continued to influence a generation of engineers.

 For the 2017 prize, the independent jury led by Prof. Terrence Sejnowski of the Salk Institute convened again to evaluate entries from universities and companies worldwide.
-They have selected the work of the Robotics and Perception Group of Prof. Davide Scaramuzza, with Guillermo Gallego, Elias Mueggler, Henri Rebecq, and Timo Hortschaefer, at the University of Zurich as the winner for 2017:
+They have selected the work on "Event-based Vision for Autonomous High-Speed Robotics" of the Robotics and Perception Group of Prof. Davide Scaramuzza, with Guillermo Gallego, Elias Mueggler, Henri Rebecq, and Timo Hortschaefer, at the University of Zurich as the winner for 2017:

 “For for their pathbreaking applications of neuromorphic engineering to robot navigation.”